-Letshego has a niche franchise specialising in unsecured loans to government and quasi-government employees under the payroll deduction model (around 91% of total loans).
-Under this model, loan repayments are taken directly from the employer prior to the monthly salary being distributed.
+Letshego has a niche franchise specialising in unsecured loans to government and quasi-government employees under the payroll deduction model (around 68% of total loans).
+Under this model, loan repayments are taken directly from the employer prior to the distribution of monthly salaries.
 Letshego's business model benefits from a quick and efficient loan-approval and disbursement process and has historically led to fairly low credit costs and strong profitability.

-However, at the same time, its concentration to one single product exposes the company to potential volatility in financial metrics or any adverse developments in the regulatory and legal framework that may either (1) hamper the payroll deduction process (although not our base case scenario)1, and/or (2) impose or lower caps on the effective interest rate the company can charge on loans.
+However, at the same time, its concentration to the aforementioned product exposes the company to adverse developments in the regulatory and legal framework that may either (1) hamper the payroll deduction process (although not our base case scenario)1, and/ or (2) impose or lower caps on the effective interest rate the company can charge on loans.

-To counter these risks, Letshego has been increasing its geographical diversification and has a strategy to diversify its business model, by becoming a pan-African broader-based financial services company.
+To counter these risks, Letshego has been increasing its geographical diversification and has a strategy to diversify its business model, by becoming a pan-African financial services company.
 As part of this strategy it has completed various acquisitions across Africa, has acquired banking and deposit taking licenses in several territories (it has a deposit-taking license in Ghana, Mozambique, Rwanda, Tanzania, Nigeria, and Namibia) and aims to convert its loan-only clients into transactional clients.
-The company currently has operations in eleven sub-Saharan African countries (Exhibit 2), with a strong niche franchise within Botswana (where it offers payroll loans to around 20% of all government employees as of December 2017), Namibia (51% of government employees), and Mozambique (22% of government employees).
-In the rest of the markets Letshego generally exhibits a lower franchise sustainability given weaker brand name and market recognition compared to its more established markets.
+The company currently has operations in eleven sub-Saharan African countries (Exhibit 2), with a strong niche franchise within Botswana (where it offers payroll loans to around 20% of all government employees as of June 2018), Namibia (51% of government employees), and Mozambique (22% of government employees).
+Outside these three markets, Letshego currently exhibits a lower franchise sustainability given its weaker brand name and lower market penetration.